-You can find an expanded version of this with much more on my childhood fear of Test Card F and sulky teenage Hendrix-listening evenings – as well as a huge feature on Camberwick Green – in my book Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
+You can find an expanded version of this with much more hilarity regarding my childhood fear of Test Card F and sulky teenage Hendrix-listening evenings – as well as a huge feature on Camberwick Green itself – in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

 Are you standing outside the room with the television in, waiting nervously for confirmation that ‘The Clown’ isn’t on?
 Well, come on in.
 It’s definitely not, and we’re about to find out why…